duckie68/awesome-one-liners/server.md

 ## Server Access

-### Copy Your SSH Public Key To A Server That Does Not Hace ssh-copy-id
+### Copy Your SSH Public Key To A Server That Does Not Have ssh-copy-id
 ```
 cat ~/.ssh/id_rsa.pub | ssh user@machine "mkdir ~/.ssh; cat >>
 ~/.ssh/authorized_keys"